-Many Thai celebrities live (or at least hang out in) Thong Lo, due to a large number of trendy restaurants and high-end shops you find there (see hotels in this area).
-Lang Suan is also becoming a popular destination for celebrities in Thailand, particularly the new Velaa mall, which is one of the top places in Bangkok to “see and be seen.”
+Many Thai celebrities live (or at least hang out in) Thong Lo, due to the large number of trendy restaurants and high-end shops you find there (see hotels in this area).
+Lang Suan is also becoming a popular destination for celebrities in Thailand, particularly the new Velaa Mall, which is one of the top places in Bangkok to “see and be seen.”

 Where to Stay in Bangkok – Conclusion

 Like any huge city, staying in Bangkok is less about choosing just one particular neighborhood, and more about experiencing as many of them as you possibly can during your trip.